Children of the Corn (1984)

 Children of the Corn (2009)

 Interestingly, although it’s been over a quarter century since I read the original Stephen King story, I actually think this remake sticks closer to it than the 1984 film.
 The film is set in 1975, which makes it logical that the husband in the film is a Vietnam vet.
 Interestingly, his wife is African-American, but there’s something so NOT groundbreaking about portraying an interracial couple in 1975—in a 2009 movie!
-What is also really distracting is that this chick looks exactly like Rihanna!
+What is also really distracting is that Kandyse McClure, the female lead, looks exactly like Rihanna!
 I was convinced that at any second they were going to use “Disturbia” as the theme song.

-Why does a chick in 1975 look like Rihanna instead of like an afro-sporting Pam Grier in Foxy Brown???
-Not to mention, this actress is falling into a sort of Stephen King remake rut…she played Amy Irving’s role in the remake of Carrie as well.
+Why does an African-American woman in 1975 look like Rihanna instead of like an afro-sporting Pam Grier in Foxy Brown???
+Not to mention, McClure is falling into a sort of Stephen King remake rut…she played Amy Irving’s role in the remake of Carrie as well.

 Then there’s Malachai.
 The original Malachai defined the type of role every redheaded kid would get for eternity, ie.: